vignesh33654/resizablesidebar/agents-rules/mainrules.md

 ## 📂 File Structure

-Follow this structure for organization:
+Follow this structure for organization: create only if you need it

 ```text
 my-app/